 - Cirrhosis of the liver

 - Pancreatic disease

-There is a slight chance of the needle puncturing the bowel, bladder, or a blood vessel in the abdomen.
-If a large quantity of fluid is removed, there is a slight risk of lowered blood pressure and kidney failure.
+There is a slight chance that the needle could puncture the bowel, bladder, or a blood vessel in the abdomen.
+If a large quantity of fluid is removed, there is a slight risk of lowered blood pressure and kidney problems.
 There is also a slight chance of infection.

 Alarcon LH.
 Paracentesis and diagnostic peritoneal lavage.
 In: Vincent J-L, Abraham E, Moore FA, Kochanek PM, Fink MP, eds.
 Textbook of Critical Care.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap E10.